OnurErtunc/Movie-Booking-System/README.md

 2- Unique reservation code: after each reservation, the system generates unique reservation code for clients.

+Movie Booking System is currently using a console based UI.
+No graphical user interface is supported.

 In this version, Movie Booking System is using dynamic arrays for storage.
 The stack implementation will be released soon.